unixie/myhdl_arch/README.rst

 MyHDL Arch is available under the MIT license.
 See LICENSE.txt.

-MyHDL Arch does not contain derivative of any portion of MyHDL source code, but is designed to work with MyHDL, therefore is a work that uses MyHDL.
+MyHDL Arch does not contain derivative of any portion of MyHDL source code, but is designed to work with MyHDL.

 Installation
 ------------
-TBA: update after adding to PYPI.
+Proper installation is WIP, in the meantime please clone and follow the usage instructions.

+..
+Note:: Requires myhdl version 0.7 onwards, available on `PYPI <http://pypi.python.org/pypi/myhdl/>`_

 Usage